k-box/k-box/docs/user/en/starred.md

 # Starred

-Displaya all files you have starred.
+Displays all files you have starred.

 ![Starred documents menu](img/starred-docs.png)